 Image: Cara Romero, Zenith, 2022, archival pigment print.
-Hood Museum of Art, Dartmouth: Purchased through the Acquisition and Preservation of Native American Art Fund; 2022.47.1. © Cara Romero Cara Romero: Panûpünüwügai (Living Light) January 18-August 10, 2025 The Hood Museum of Art is thrilled to present the first major solo museum exhibition of photographs by Chemehuevi artist Cara Romero.
-It will feature over 50 works, including several neverbefore-seen photographs, and site-specific installations that will invite the viewer behind the scenes to experience the sets of Romero's most iconic photographs.
+Hood Museum of Art, Dartmouth: Purchased through the Acquisition and Preservation of Native American Art Fund; 2022.47.1. © Cara Romero

+Cara Romero: Panûpünüwügai (Living Light)

+January 18-August 10, 2025

+The Hood Museum of Art will present the first major solo museum exhibition of photographs by Chemehuevi artist Cara Romero, titled Cara Romero.
+The exhibition will feature over 50 works, including several never-before-seen photographs, and site-specific installations that will invite the viewer behind the scenes to experience the sets of Romero's most iconic photographs.
 An exhibition catalogue copublished by the Hood Museum of Art and Radius Books will be released in June 2025.
 The exhibition is curated by Jami Powell, Associate Director of Curatorial Affairs and Curator of Indigenous Art at the Hood Museum of Art.
-HOOD MUSEUM OF ART, DARTMOUTH COLLEGE Advance Schedule of Exhibitions 2024-25